needle-mirror/com.unity.cloud.assets/Documentation~/asset-database-uploader-sample.md

 To run the sample, follow these steps:

 1. Go to `Assets/Samples/Unity Cloud Assets/<package-version>/Asset Database Uploader/Scenes/AssetDatabaseUploaderSample.unity` and open the scene.
-If this is your first time launching the sample, make sure to sign in with your Unity Gaming Services account.
 2. Select the `AssetDatabaseUploader` game object in the Hierarchy window.
 3. In the inspector window, select the `Fetch Organizations and Projects` button.
    </br>
    ![Screenshot of the fetch organizations and projects button](images/uploader-fetch-organizations-projects.png)
-4. Select the organization where you want to upload your assets to.
+4. Select the Organization where you want to upload your assets to.
    </br>
    ![Screenshot of the organization dropdown selection](images/uploader-select-organization.png)
-5. Select the project where you want to upload your assets to.
+5. Select the Project where you want to upload your assets to.
    </br>
    ![Screenshot of the project dropdown selection](images/uploader-select-project.png)
 6. Set the folder path that contains your assets to upload.